stbrown-progress/vagrant-oracle-kerberos-lab/README.md

 ## How It Works

 ### IP Discovery
-The KDC writes its IP to `.kdc_ip` after boot.
+The KDC writes its IP to `.kdc_ip` after boot (via a Vagrant `after :up` trigger).
 All other VMs read this file at `vagrant up` time and pass it to their provisioning scripts.
+The `lab start` action starts the KDC first, waits for `.kdc_ip` to refresh, then starts dependents.

 ### Artifact Distribution
-The KDC exports keytabs and `krb5.conf` to `/var/www/html/artifacts/` and serves them via Nginx.
+The KDC exports keytabs, `krb5.conf`, and `jaas.conf` to `/var/www/html/artifacts/` and serves them via Nginx.
 Other VMs download these over HTTP during provisioning.

+Available artifacts:
+- `krb5.conf` -- Kerberos client config (forces TCP via `udp_preference_limit = 1`)
+- `oracle.keytab` -- Oracle listener service principal
+- `oracleuser.keytab` -- Oracle DB user keytab
+- `dnsupdater.keytab` -- DNS registration service keytab
+- `winuser.keytab` -- Windows domain user keytab
+- `webappuser.keytab` -- Constrained delegation service keytab
+- `jaas.conf` -- JAAS login configurations for Java/JDBC testing

 ### Dynamic DNS
 The Oracle VM authenticates to the KDC with a dedicated `dnsupdater` keytab, removes stale A records, and registers its current IP in Samba DNS.